ACT-R: Education

 Such "Cognitive Tutors" are being used as a platform for research on learning and cognitive modeling as part of the Pittsburgh Science of Learning Center.
 Some of the most successful applications, like the Cognitive Tutor for Mathematics, are used in thousands of schools across the United States.

 Brief history

 Early years: 1973–1990

 ACT-R is the ultimate successor of a series of increasingly precise models of human cognition developed by John R. Anderson.

-Its roots can be backtraced to the original HAM (Human Associative Memory) model of memory, described by John R. Anderson and Gordon Bower in 1973.
+Its roots can be traced back to the original HAM (Human Associative Memory) model of memory, described by John R. Anderson and Gordon Bower in 1973.
 The HAM model was later expanded into the first version of the ACT theory.
 This was the first time the procedural memory was added to the original declarative memory system, introducing a computational dichotomy that was later proved to hold in human brain.
 The theory was then further extended into the ACT* model of human cognition.